 - Lastly, the extrusions are treated with heat which hardens aluminum as the aging process speeds up.

-During this process, additional complexities can also be applied for customization of extruded parts.
+During this aluminum extrusion process, additional complexities can also be applied for customization of extruded parts.
 For example, piercing mandrels can be placed within the die to create hollow sections.
 Once the process is complete, diverse options are available to adjust in terms of texture, color, the brightness of the finish and more.
-Mill finish, anodizing and powder coated are the typical surface finish for the aluminium profiles.
+Mill finish, anodizing and powder coated are the typical surface finish for the aluminum profiles.